TM Forum Standards – eTOM, SID, Open APIs, ODA

 - Cloud-native: Microservices, containers, Kubernetes

-- API-first: TMF Open APIs as product contracts
+- API-first: TMF Open APIs as standardized service interfaces

-- Event-driven OSS: Real-time event streaming using Kafka, Pulsar, or TMF event APIs
+- Event-driven OSS: Real-time event-driven integration using messaging platforms and TMF event APIs

 - Component-based: Reusable, independent OSS/BSS components